Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 In short, you’re better off installing a trusted VPN application from the App Store.

-Does an iPhone VPN Use More Mobile Data?
+Does a VPN Use More Mobile Data?

-Our research into VPN data usage revealed mobile data consumption can increase by 4%-20% when you use a VPN, depending on the VPN and protocol you use.
+You will use more data on your mobile using a VPN.
+Our research into VPN data usage revealed mobile data consumption increases between 4% and 20% when you use a VPN, depending on the VPN and protocol you use.

 4%-20% consumption may not sound like a lot, but over time it can add up quickly.